NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/code-based/index.md

 The following chapter `manual instrumentatoin` will do this in full depth.

+Please stop all Java, Python and docker processes.

 <!--
 We want to follow the previous software stack and use Python flask to show how instrumentation libraries are used.
 To find an appropriate library we search the registry and find the `opentelemetry-flask-instrumentation` library.
 We can install the library using `pip` with the command `pip install opentelemetry-flask-instrumentation`.
 This package provides the necessary hooks to automatically instrument your Flask application with OpenTelemetry.
 Next, you need to configure OpenTelemetry to use the appropriate exporters and processors.
 This usually involves setting up an exporter to send telemetry data to a backend service like Jaeger, Zipkin, or another OpenTelemetry-compatible service, or in this case the OpenTelemetry collector.
 With the library installed and OpenTelemetry configured, you can now instrument your Flask application.
 This involves initializing the OpenTelemetry Flask instrumentation at the start of your application and ensuring that it wraps your Flask app instance.
 Finally, run your Flask application as you normally would.
 The instrumentation will automatically capture telemetry data from incoming requests, outgoing responses, and any exceptions that occur.